emacs-mirror/emacs/mps/manual/source/topic/error.rst

     A :term:`result code` indicating that an operation could not be completed as requested without exceeding the :term:`commit limit`.

-    You need to deallocate something to make more space, or increase the commit limit by calling :c:func:`mps_arena_commit_limit_set`.
+    You need to deallocate something or allow the :term:`garbage collector` to reclaim something, to make more space, or increase the commit limit by calling :c:func:`mps_arena_commit_limit_set`.